Logo with a radio tower and the text 'SCOUTS On the Air'

 BEFORE THE EVENT

 During the Week Prior: We promote the event locally and nation-wide to the Amateur Radio community to encourage radio operators to mark their calendars and be on-the-air to speak with the Scouts.
-We want them to spend their time talking and not listening to static.
+We want them to spend their time talking and not listening to noise.

 Mark your calendar & visit here for details on frequencies and timing as each date nears!

-4/21/26: A girl scout troop (ages 11-17) in Oak Park, IL (8 mi West of Chicago in EN61cv) will be on the air with the York Radio Club (YRC) from 7:25pm to 8:15pm CDT on multiple stations... check back for details.
+8/18/26: A scout troop (girls ages 11-17) in Oak Park, IL (8 mi West of Chicago in EN61cv) will be on the air with the York Radio Club (YRC) from 7:25pm to 8:15pm CDT on multiple stations as follows:

 During each event, any frequency changes will be noted here.